yavorfingarov/Reprise/README.md

 app.MapEndpoints(options => options.AddValidationFilter());
 ```

-The filter is implemented as an `EndpointFilterFactory`, so it will be invoked only on endpoints
+The filter is registered using an endpoint filter factory, so it will be invoked only on endpoints
-having a non-nullable parameter of type for which a validator is found.
+having a parameter of type for which a validator is found.
 If multiple parameters are
 validatable, only the first one will be handled by the filter.

 ## Exception handling